rails/rails/RELEASING_RAILS.md

 ```

 If you're doing a stable branch release, you should also ensure that all of
-the CHANGELOG entries in the stable branch are also synced to the master
+the CHANGELOG entries in the stable branch are also synced to the main
 branch.

 ### Put the new version in the RAILS_VERSION file.